Population-scale dietary interests during the COVID-19 pandemic: Results

-In Table \ref{tab:individual_concepts}, the correlation between mobility and food interest normalized by the 2019 baseline is shown for individual entities.
-All entities related to consuming food at home are correlated positively on average over countries, whereas all entities related to consuming food outside of home are correlated negatively on average (except barbecue, likely due to the fact that barbecue food can be prepared at home).
-Among specific foods, the strongest positive correlation is found for pancake, bread, baking powder, biscuit, chicken meat, chocolate brownie, pasta, sourdough, chocolate, and sponge cake.
-The strongest negative (although much smaller) correlation is found for foods such as tapas and Korean barbecue that are typically eaten in social contexts taking place outside of home.
+The correlation between mobility and food interest normalized by the 2019 baseline is measured for individual entities (Supplementary Data 1).
+All entities related to consuming food at home are correlated positively on average over countries, whereas all entities related to consuming food outside of home are correlated negatively on average (except barbecue, likely due to the fact that barbecue food can also be consumed at home).
+Among specific foods, the strongest positive correlation is found for pancake, baking powder, bread, baker's yeast, cookie, chocolate brownie, chicken meat, chocolate cake, biscuit, and pasta.
+The strongest negative (although much smaller) correlation is found for foods such as tapas, Korean barbecue, sushi, and gelato, typically eaten in social contexts taking place outside of home.

 In the analyses so far, we have examined the response of the interest as the mobility changed by measuring correlation.
 Next, given the abrupt nature of the change in mobility, we isolate the effect of the shock of mobility decrease on food interest via a modeling approach.